 How do I ask someone on a date in person?

-The main thing to remember is that we don’t have a huge pick-up culture here.
-Generally, people will want to know someone a little bit before they agree to share contact details or hang out somewhere.
-Starting with ‘you seem nice, want to get coffee?’ might be a bit direct.
-Try to have at least one decent conversation before you ask to see more of someone.
+The main thing to remember is that we don’t have a huge “pick-up” culture in Australia.
+In other words, it’s not very common for people to meet and agree to a date right away.
+Generally, people will want to chat a bit to become more familiar with each other before sharing contact details or making plans to hang out.
+To make all parties more comfortable, aim to have at least one decent conversation before you ask to see more of someone.

 Where do I take someone on a date?

 The answer to this totally depends on what kind of people you are.

-If you’d like to keep it casual, suggest getting a coffee somewhere you both know.
+If you’d like to keep it casual, suggest grabbing a coffee somewhere you both know.
 Otherwise, group dates and movies are an easy way to get to know someone without too much pressure.

-If you’re younger, a dinner date might seem a little formal.
-But if you’re feeling mature and confident enough to sit across the table with someone for an hour or more – go for it.
+If you’re younger, a dinner date might feel a little too formal.
+But if you’re a bit older and confident enough to sit across the table from someone for an hour or more – go for it.

+Again, dating in Australia is a very casual and progressive affair, so it’s not expected for any one party to get the bill every time.
 As a general rule, whoever suggested the outing should at least offer to pay first.
-But it’s becoming more common to split payments on dates – especially when you’re both students – so don’t be alarmed if your date wants to contribute as well.
+That said, it’s becoming more common to split payments on dates, especially when you’re both students.
+So, keep that in mind and don’t be alarmed if your date wants to contribute as well.